About Kauai, Hawaii

 - Molokai Airport (MKK): Molokai Airport is located around 150 miles from Kauai.
 It sits at an elevation of 450 feet above sea level, and occupies an area of 117 hectares.
 It has two asphalt runways that mainly support general aviation activities, as well as occasional military flights.
 The runways are 3,100 and 4,500 feet in length each.
 The airport records an average of 50,000 aircraft operations a year.

 - Lanai Airport (LNY): This airport is situated around 180 miles from Kauai.
 The state-owned public airport occupies an area of 204 hectares, and is situated at an elevation of 1,300 feet above sea level.
 It has a single asphalt runway designated 3/21, which measures around 5,000 feet in length.
-It records an average of 6,700 aircraft operations daily, and is suitable for private aircraft operations.
+It records an average of 6,700 aircraft operations a day and is suitable for private aircraft use.

 Interested in a Private Jet Charter to Kauai?